goodguygoddy/Shopping-Cart/README.md

 ```bash
 npm start
 ```
-The application will start automatically in your browser on http://localhost:3000
+The application will start at port 8080 on your browser on http://localhost:8080

+### UI/UX Design Pictures